ridhoarrosyid/ridhoarrosyid/README.md

 # <strong>Hi there :wave: , I'm Muhammad Ridho Ar-Rosyid!</strong>
-Seorang pengembang front end dengan :smile: keahlian dalam JavaScript, PHP, Tailwind CSS, dan React, saya saat ini sedang mengeksplorasi Laravel dan Next.js untuk mengembangkan keterampilan menjadi pengembang full stack.
-Saya juga sedang menempuh pendidikan di bidang Bisnis Digital di Universitas Lampung.
-Saya membuka peluang untuk freelance atau magang guna memperluas pengalaman serta mempersiapkan karier saya setelah lulus.
+A front end developer with 😄 skills in JavaScript, PHP, Tailwind CSS, and React, I am currently exploring Laravel and Next.js to develop the skills to become a full stack developer.
+I am also studying in the field of Digital Business at the University of Lampung.
+I am open to freelance or internship opportunities to broaden my experience and prepare for my career after graduation.
 ### <strong>Tools:</strong>
 <p>
     <img src="https://img.shields.io/badge/Text%20Editor-Visual%20Studio%20Code-blue?&logo=visual%20studio%20code&logoColor=blue"/>